 Intellectual property and invention disclosure

-Management of intellectual property is important and has several potential benefits for researchers.
-Intellectual property opens up options for commercial funding and partnering, to bring the innovation to reality.
+Management of intellectual property (IP) is important and has several potential benefits for researchers.
+IP makes invention more attractive for commercial funding and partnering.
 Research co-operation with companies and patenting is also one way to achieve scientific excellence and new discoveries.

 The inventor or inventors must inform Aalto University without delay after having made an invention covered by the Act on the Right in Inventions Made at Higher Education Institutes by submitting a written, dated and signed invention disclosure form to Aalto University.

 Invention is a technical solution to a technical problem, which is not obvious or evident for a professional in the relevant technical field.
 Researchers are required to sign agreements concerning intellectual property in externally funded projects.

 Invention disclosure is an employee’s notification to employer about the invention, required by law.
 Researchers agree to disclose inventions to university and to transfer rights to patentable inventions and software.

 Do you have an invention or business idea of your own?

 Submit your invention here.